qredo/fusionchain/blockchain/x/qassets/README.md

 The QAssets module is responsible for minting and burning of QAssets.
 QAssets are bridged assets from L1 blockchains.
-From there on, accounts can manage their QAssets through the `bank` module.
+From there on, accounts can manage their QAssets through the `qassets` module which has an interface to the `bank` module to send QAssets.

 ## Contents